-- Computer Systems and Programming: IS 500 and 510 Computer Systems and Structured Programming I and II - Mathematical Maturity: College algebra or IE 610 Statistical Design - Communication Skills: This need will normally be addressed by requirements within the program.
+- · Computer Systems and Programming: CS 110 or equipvalent - · Mathematical Maturity: College algebra - Communication Skills: This need will normally be addressed by requirements within the program.
 In some cases, additional work may be required.

-Students must complete 36 graduate credit hours at the graduate level, including at least 24 credit hours at Marshall University.
+Students must complete 36 graduate credit hours, including at least 24 credit hours at Marshall University.
 The degree consists of 27 credit hours of required courses and 9 hours of approved elective courses.